Dental assistants help dentists examine and treat patients, and perform some administrative tasks.

 Bridging Programs

-Although the field of dentistry does not specifically have bridging programs, there are several programs for internationally educated professionals which can you prepare for the National Dental Examining Board of Canada (NDEB) examinations.
+Although the field of dentistry does not specifically have bridging programs, there are several programs for internationally educated professionals which you can prepare for the National Dental Examining Board of Canada (NDEB) examinations.

 Language Training